8 Living Rooms With Leather Sofas That Prove This Material is Back in Style

 (Image credit: Erlantz Biderbost.
 Design: De La Villa Studio)

 The leather sofa is a controversial piece of living room furniture, and it's not for everyone.
-Whether you're on board with real leather or not, it's a material that has had some unsavory design applications in the past that have been hard to recover from — bulky, deeply unstylish recliners being the worst offenders.
+Whether you're on board with real leather or not, it's a material that has had some unsavory design applications that have tarnished its reputation over the years — bulky, deeply unstylish recliners being the worst offenders.

 However, recently, images of leather sofas in living rooms have been creeping onto my Pinterest boards, and I've found myself bookmarking them for future inspiration.
-Could I be coming around to the prospect of this contentious living room sofa idea?
+Could I be coming around to the prospect of this contentious material?
 It seems so.

 So why are they having a moment?
 "Leather makes everything feel sleek and brings in Mid-Century elements," interior designer Shona McElroy, of Smac Studio, suggests when I ask for her opinion.
-That classic 'tan' leather is a color re-entering the design zeitgeist, too.
+That classic 'tan' leather is a color re-entering the design zeitgeist, too —a trend which many of the best leather sofas I've spotted adhere to.

 1. Make it the centerpiece